 Step 6 - CAS issued and you can apply for a Student Visa

 If we have everything we need and you meet the visa requirements, we will email you a CAS statement as soon as possible.

 If you need any information about your CAS, please contact your Admissions Officer/Course Office.

-Please note that the deadline for issuing CASs is 3rd September 2021.
+Please note that the deadline for issuing CASs for the Term 2 is 7th January 2022.

 How to work and study